Webinar - Individuals with a modest income

 The CRA needs this information to calculate your benefits and credits.

-If you don’t respond, your benefit or credit payments will stop and you may have to repay the payments you already received.
+If you don’t respond, your benefit or credit payments will stop and you may have to repay the payments you have already received.

-Owing money to the CRA?
+Owe money to the CRA?
 We’re here to help!

-Laverne: You may receive a phone call or letter from the CRA that says you owe money.
+Danielle: You may receive a phone call or letter from the CRA that says you owe money.
 The CRA understands that people may find it hard to pay their debts related to taxes and benefits.

 We’re here to help and have flexible payment options available.

-Our online Payment Arrangement Calculator can help you come up with a payment arrangement plan.
+Our online payment arrangement calculator can help you come up with a payment arrangement plan.
 After reviewing your financial details, the CRA will work with you to determine the amount and length of the payment arrangement.

 If you do not call or make a payment arrangement, the CRA may take legal action to collect the balance.
+To make a payment arrangement, call the CRA at 1-888-863-8657.

 If you’re ready to make a payment in full, you can use online banking, or the CRA’s My Payment and My Account services.